 There is something so comforting about seeing a giant scoop on your plate… You just know you are about to eat a seriously satisfying meal.

-My foolproof method is terrific even with unpeeled potatoes, and requires no draining at all.
+Our foolproof method is terrific even with unpeeled potatoes and requires no draining at all.

 Simply add ingredients, set the pressure cooker, mash, and stir.
 Done!

-It is incredibly easy to make mashed potatoes in the Instant Pot.
 Thanks to pressure cooking, the potatoes are actually steamed in broth.
-So they’re lower in calories and fat than most stove top recipes.
+So they’re lower in calories and fat than most traditional recipes made on the stove top.

-Only a handful of simple, wholesome ingredients are needed to make the best no peel, no drain mashed potatoes from scratch.
+Only a handful of simple, wholesome ingredients are needed.

 - Chicken broth